What is a solar energy farm and how does it work?

 Tillbridge Solar would connect into the National Grid at Cottam Substation.
 The decommissioning of the previous coal-fired power station on this site has provided additional spare grid connection capacity and the opportunity for the region to play an important role in renewable energy generation in years to come.

-Tillbridge Solar has an offer from National Grid to access up to 500MW of grid connection capacity, meaning that up to this amount of renewable energy generated by the project can be exported to the National Grid at one time.
-We are therefore working to develop a project that provides the best and most efficient solution and allows the project to provide as much renewable electricity within these constraints.
+Tillbridge Solar has an offer from National Grid to access up to 500MW of grid connection capacity, meaning that up to this amount of renewable energy generated by the Scheme can be exported to the National Grid at one time.
+We continue to listen to feedback and are working to develop a Scheme that provides the best and most efficient solution and allows the Scheme to provide as much renewable electricity within these constraints.

-Our ongoing technical and design work, together with our early stage engagement and collaboration, will help determine the size of the project, how much land will be needed to host solar panels and associated infrastructure, and where these will go.
+Our ongoing technical and design work, together with our early-stage engagement and collaboration, would help determine the size of the Scheme, how much land would be needed to host solar panels and associated infrastructure, and where would go.
+You can see the initial plans in the interactive map, which is available here.

 Given other solar projects in Lincolnshire, why is Tillbridge Solar situated here?